UWHustle/Efficiently-Searching-In-Memory-Sorted-Arrays/reproduce_experiments/README.md

 experiments_configurations/create_configurations.py file.
 The experiments with the reduced dataset sizes require 1 hour to run and 3 GB of main memory, but not provide the complete results presented in our paper.
 #### Results
 The figures produced by the scripts we provide are named after their position in the paper.
+Furthermore, we produce a few figures that are not present in the paper but are mentioned in Section 5.6.

+In addition to the figures, the results are stored in the experiments_results folder.
+Each line describes corresponds to one experiment and its configuration, the last column is the time required to search for one record.